faraimazh/quantumtech.africa/README.md

 ## Why our website is on GitHub

-We believe in transparency — how we think, what we believe and why — is the first step to build trust.
+We believe in the power of collaboration — how we think, what we believe and why — is the first step to build trust.

-We've moved our entire web presence to GitHub to become more transparent.
-Here, you can see how things have changed over time, propose improvements, or even take our ideas and make them your own (the relationships are ours, though).
-You can also see the things you'd usually find on a company website, like a list of our founders and the questions we ask ourselves when making business decisions.
-We're grateful you're taking the time to learn about us.
+We've moved our entire web presence to GitHub to make it easy to collaborate with our diverse partners.
+Here, you can track changes over time, shoot us suggestions to get better, or even adapt our ideas to suit your own needs.

-We decided to take a chance and open source to save our clients time and help them decide whether to work with us.
-(The ones who want to skip talking to us also save a step, which is terrific.
-Our time is precious.)
-We hope to see stars and forks so we can go even further.

 ## Who we are